M64GitHub/libtsprites/README.md

 "Everything is a sprite".
 Everything you can place on the screen and see is any type of a sprite.
 Every type of sprite has `frames`, `animations`, `effects`, and is moveable.

+`screens` support clipping, effects, screens inside of screens ("windows"), multiple screens next to eachother, and can be moved, too.

+The `rendering engine` glues all together, and the main screen(s) can be displayed by the terminal.

 The coordinate-system by default uses measurements in blocks.
 Shapes formed of `blocks` are called `regular sprites` - the code representation would be